-Hawaii is nothing short of a tropical paradise, encapsulating a perfect blend of relaxation and adventure.
+Hawaii, USA is nothing short of a tropical paradise, encapsulating a perfect blend of relaxation and adventure.
 Throughout the islands is a mix of lush green landscapes, tropical beaches and buzzing cities, continuing to captivate travellers from all walks of life.
 Here are a few handy tips to know before you travel to the beautiful Hawaiian Islands.

 An ESTA may be required to visit

 Although this tip may seem obvious, it is very important to know if you need a visa before you begin your journey.
 Hawaii is the 50th state of America, therefore depending on where you are travelling from you may need a visa.
 For many countries this is easily obtained by getting an ESTA before you visit.
 Applications can be filled out online and cost $14 per person (at time of writing).

 Make sure you sort this well before your holiday to prevent any hiccups and to ensure you can enter the country.
 Head to the official site from the United States government to find out if you need an ESTA and how to get one.

 When it comes to getting around Honolulu, travellers have plenty of options.
 Tourists often purchase a pass to ride the Lea Lea throughout the city, and these visit popular destinations around Honolulu, whilst providing an in-depth tour of the city.
 A seven day pass can be purchased for approximately $50.
 Passes have to be purchased prior if you would like to ride the Lea Lea.

 A much cheaper option that other travellers go for is the public bus system.
 Tickets are about $3, and transport guests all throughout Honolulu.
 Uber and Taxis are also available in Hawaii, although these are more expensive options.

 If you staying in Waikiki you’ll find everything is very close together, which means you can walk between many attractions.
 If you are travelling on a budget this can help save on transportation costs.

 Enquire with your hotel about their shuttle services